Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 This project contains both front-end and back-end so well-structured planning is required to do the work efficiently.
 Below is a summary of the plans.

 1. Creating Database in MongoDB
-1. Installing necessary Python frameworks, creating a Python file for the app and testing a function
+1. Installing necessary Python frameworks, creating a Python file for the app and testing functions
 1. Deploying the website in Heroku
 1. Connecting Database and App
 1. Creating parent HTML template with common sections &#40;e.g. header & footer&#41;